 Sparkies and T & T clubbers work hard to earn points that earn them shares (see Shares).
 Each clubber has the opportunity to spend their shares on items at the Awana store a few times throughout the Awana year.

 The 4th Wednesday in April is Awards Night.
 Family members are invited to join all the clubbers in the sanctuary for the evening to present the end of the year awards to the clubbers and to celebrate their accomplishments in learning God’s word.
 This evening typically ends by 8 PM.

 “Bible quizzing tests students’ knowledge of material in handbooks and provides individual recognition and awards.
 Most importantly, it helps build a biblically based worldview in students and trains them in apologetics, godly wisdom and personal Bible study.” (from awana.org) Bible quiz is for 3rd – 6th graders and is held at a church in our region sometime in the late winter.
 More information is available to T & T clubbers in December.

 Council time for 3rd – 6th graders includes music, announcements, and a meaningful Bible message geared to the children’s level.

-- T & T’s – 3rd – 6th graders are dismissed from the sanctuary no later than 8:30 PM.
+- T & T’s – 3rd – 6th graders are dismissed from their rooms at 8:15 PM.
 Make arrangements with your clubber for where to meet.

 Drive in Movie / Pajama night